Computing isogenies from modular equations in genus two: Abstract

 \section{Abstract}

-We present an algorithm solving the following problem: given two genus~$2$ curves over a field $k$ with isogenous Jacobians, compute such an isogeny explicitly.
-This isogeny can be either an $\ell$-isogeny or, in the real multiplication case, an isogeny with cyclic kernel; we require that $k$ have large enough characteristic and that the curves be sufficiently generic.
-Our algorithm uses modular equations for these isogeny types, and makes essential use of an explicit Kodaira--Spencer isomorphism in genus~$2$.
+Consider two genus~$2$ curves over a field whose Jacobians are linked by an isogeny of known type: either an~$\ell$-isogeny or, in the real multiplication case, an isogeny with cyclic kernel.
+We present a completely algebraic algorithm to compute this isogeny using modular equations of either Siegel or Hilbert type.
+An essential step of independent interest is to construct an explicit Kodaira--Spencer isomorphism for principally polarized abelian surfaces.